When he absolutely had to, C.J. Prosise rises up. Did it save his Seahawks job?

 But in the second quarter of that Eagles game in 2016 he broke the scapula on the back of his shoulder.
 His rookie season was over.

 And so it's gone for Prosise.
-He carried the ball one time in all of 201--and lost 3 yards.
+He carried the ball one time in all of 2018--and lost 3 yards.
 Last month, he missed the first day of training camp because...he was sick.

 The Seahawks have Chris Carson and Rashaad Penny, who also had a resurgence including a fourth-down touchdown plow against the Chargers, returning as their one-two backs in what was the NFL's leading rushing offense in 2018.
 McKissic and Homer figure to make the team, or did until Prosise ran wild Saturday.
 The way Seattle runs so often, it's possible Nick Bellore makes the team as its only fullback.
 The Seahawks could release Bellore this week then bring him back after week one; vested veterans get their entire contracts for the season guaranteed if they are on the team for week one of the regular season, but not if they are signed after week one.

 McKissic played the second half against the Chargers, after Carson, Penny and Prosise had already splashed.
-Prosise is likely competing with McKissic for the third-down job Homer may not yet be ready for; the sixth-round pick missed valuable time this month with a quadriceps injury.
+Prosise is likely competing with McKissic for the third-down job Homer may not yet be ready for.
+Homer, the sixth-round pick, missed valuable time this month with a quadriceps injury.

 For now, Carroll is going to watch what Prosise does this week, including in Thursday's preseason finale against Oakland at CenturyLink Field.
 Stringing together consecutive games--heck, just staying healthy enough to practice in consecutive weeks--has been Prosise's problem.